shilangyu/rust-regex-systemf/DraftPR.md

 rust/regex-lookbehind  1.12.0   1.03                            341
 ```

-Note: We noticed a discrepancy accross multiple runs of up to 1.51 when comparing the
+Note: We noticed a discrepancy across multiple runs of up to 1.51 when comparing the
 current version of `rust/regex`:

 ```